-The portfolio delivered a positive return of 0.96% over the month of July, compared with the S&P/ASX 200 Accumulation Index return of 1.10%.
+The portfolio delivered a return of 4.62% over the month of July, compared with the S&P/ASX 200 Accumulation Index return of 5.75%.

 Given its focus on income and capital preservation, over the long term we expect SWTZ to marginally underperform in rising markets and marginally outperform in falling markets.

 A bold recovery in July saw the ASX 200 rise 5.8%, with Banks, Technology and Real Estate sectors benefiting from lower-bond yields.
 On the other hand, concerns over China’s economy weighed on commodity prices with Materials being the only detractor for the month.

 Equity markets proved remarkably resilient in the face of deteriorating economic data with rising inflation and the United States GDP declining for a second consecutive quarter, suggesting that the economy is showing signs of ‘stagflation’.
 Offsetting this pessimism was a better-than-expected second quarter results season for the S&P 500, where earnings are on track to deliver ~9% year-on-year growth, and the expectation that US rate rises are closer to peaking.
 However, we believe it is still too early to remove the guardrails as imbalances impacting the global economy remain prevalent.
 With this mind, the portfolio was further tilted towards defensive companies.

 The speed and magnitude by central banks, including the Reserve Bank of Australia (RBA), to tighten monetary policy has had a negative effect on the housing market.
 National house prices fell 1.4% in July, registering the third consecutive month of declines.
 Over the past decade, there has been a strong correlation between bank share prices and the direction of Australian housing values.
 The weighting of the portfolio to the banks has been reduced in expectation of housing credit growth moderating as house prices decline and auction clearance rates fall.